-zone.
+Four plays were all it took and the Cardinals were again in the end zone.
 The extra run was good and the scoreboard read 26-0 with 9:52 remaining on the clock.

 It was 3 plays and punt again for the Tigers.
 Jeremy Bayer and Switzer, assisted by a holding call, forced a punt after 8 plays.

-The Tigers started play on their 24-yard line.
+The Tigers started play on their

+24-yard line.
 Runs by Trubenbach, Frost, Pagel and Switzer moved Sacred Heart into Cardinal territory.
 Switzer and Trubenbach took turns running 6 plays to the 16-yard line.
 Pagel moved the ball 3 yards then Switzer pushed through to the 2.
 Switzer was given the ball again and cleared the goal line to put the Tigers on the board.
-The extra run failed for a 26-6 score with 46 seconds on the clock But the Cardinals came right back on their next offensive play, with a 59-yard scoring run.
-The PAT kick cleared the uprights and Saint Paul's took a 33-6 lead with 27 seconds left before the halftime break Saint Paul's kept Switzer triple covered, so the Tigers used him as a decoy giving Berres, Frost and Trubenbach their best running game After the first half, Sacred Heart regrouped, played better and more consistent.
-Jordon Bayer returned the 2nd half kick 13 yards to the Tigers' 42-yard line.
+The extra run failed for a 26-6 score with 46 seconds on the clock.
+But the Cardinals came right back on their next offensive play, with a 59-yard scoring run.
+The PAT kick cleared the uprights and Saint Paul's took a 33-6 lead with 27 seconds left before the halftime

+Saint Paul's kept Switzer triple covered, so the Tigers used him as a decoy giving Berres, Frost and Trubenbach their best running

+After the first half, Sacred Heart regrouped, played better and more consistent.

+Jordon Bayer returned the 2nd half kick 13 yards to the Tigers' 42yard line.
 The drive never got started when a fumbled ball was recovered by Saint Paul's on the Tigers' 39.
 The Cardinals moved to the 12, but defensive stops by Kelly Bayer and Mike Schilling gave Shiner the choice for a field goal.
 The 37-yard kick was good and the Tigers were behind 36-6 with 8:12 on the quarter clock.

 Again, Sacred Heart punted after 3 unsuccessful plays.
-Saint Paul's 41 seconds left on the first quarter started a good drive, but their threat will improve next year.
+Saint Paul's covered a loose ball for the Tigers on their 43-yard line.

-KELLY BAYER (81) and Larry Switzer stop a Saint Paul's ball carrier as Barry Hess (72) and Jordon Bayer (65) move in to assist.
+KELLY BAYER (81) and Larry Switzer stop a Saint Paul's ball carrier as Barry Hess (72) and Jordon Bayer (65) move in to assist

 Janie Hartman Photo